This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - A potato masher

-- A plastic sheet big enough to cover the container top.
+- A plastic sheet is big enough to cover the container top.
 While many suggest using a refuse sack, don’t use antibacterial versions)

 Bokashi Bran Recipe